draganjovic/Data-Structures/Projects/Palindrome/README.md

 • `input1.txt` - The text file given for testing.

 • `output1.txt` - The expected output from using the input1.txt file.

+### Class requirements

+Your task will be to determine if an input string is has the same letters when read forwards as it does backwards.
+For example: The word ‘anna’ has the same letters regardless of which end you start from.
+A palindrome For the purpose of this project we will ignore any non-alphanumeric characters (space, punctuation, non-printable characters).